-Prior to this gain file release, the 'best 5 columns' from corner source 3 - i.e. the 5 columns with the highest measured Gaussian centroid, and therefore, least affected by traps - were used in the corner source analysis to create the gain coefficient for the trap-corrected energy scale (for example, see the previous release note, SWIFT-XRT-CALDB-04\v18).
-However, given the reduction in intensity of the Fe radiative source, and the desire to cover as large a CCD temperature range with the best statistic possible, the number of columns considered for the trap-corrected analysis has been increased to 7 starting from this release, applying to data processed after 2018-Aug-01.
+Prior to the 2019-Oct-01 gain file release, the 'best five columns' from corner source 3 - i.e. the five columns with the highest measured Gaussian centroid, and therefore, least affected by traps - were used in the corner source analysis to create the gain coefficient for the trap-corrected energy scale (for example, see the release note, SWIFT-XRT-CALDB-04\v18).
+However, given the reduction in intensity of the Fe radiative source, and the desire to cover as large a CCD temperature range with the best statistic possible, the number of columns considered for the trap-corrected analysis has been increased to seven starting from the 2019-Oct-01 release, applying to data processed after 2018-Aug-01 (SWIFT-XRT-CALDB-04\v20).

-The parallel CTI has proven to be more difficult to estimate when considering fewer columns, hence we now use a value predicted from the gain coefficient from the trap free columns through equation A.11.
+The parallel CTI has proven to be more difficult to estimate when considering fewer columns, hence we now use a value predicted from the gain coefficient from the trap free columns through Equation A.11.
 The serial CTI for trap corrected spectra is set to zero in the CALDB files, as global energy offsets for each CCD column are measured and included in the gain file.
-These gain and parallel CTI coefficients are shown in figures B.3 and B.4.
+These gain and parallel CTI coefficients are shown in Figures B.3 and B.4.